Hastings (New Zealand)

 Region: Hawke's Bay

 The arms were granted in 1993.

-The lion and fern leaves comes form the former Hastings City Council Arms, the cross from the former Havelock Borough Council Arms and the carved cross and sun was the principal charge in the Arms of the former Hawke's Bay County Council.
+The lion and fern leaves comes form the former Hastings City Council Arms (see below), the cross from the former Havelock Borough Council Arms and the carved cross and sun was the principal charge in the Arms of the former Hawke's Bay County Council.

 The red manche (sleeve) on a gold field comes from the Arms of Warren Hastings, after whom Hastings is named.